MalPurifier: Enhancing Android Malware Detection with Adversarial Purification against Evasion Attacks: Problem Formulation

 \subsubsection{Black-Box Attacks}

-In this attack scenario, the attacker has no knowledge about either the malware detector $f$ or the purifier $g$ (e.g., obfuscation attacks).
-Here, the adversary has to rely on trial and error to find perturbations based on the limited feedback.
+In this attack scenario, the attacker has no knowledge about either the malware detector $f$ or the purifier $g$.
 Given a malware example $z$, the attacker attempts to perturb it from $z$ to $z'$, resulting in a feature space transformation from $x=\phi(z)$ to $x'=\phi(z')$.
 The attacker's goal is to make the prediction of the target system incorrect, such that

 where the range set of $[\check{u},\hat{u}]$ ensures the feasibility of manipulations and the persistence of malicious functions.